Risk estimation using SCORE: Qualifiers

 Risk may be higher than indicated in the chart in:

-- Sedentary or obese subjects, especially those with central obesity
+- Obese subjects, especially in case of central obesity

-- Those with a strong family history of premature CVD
+- In case of family history of premature cardiovascular disease

-- Those with low HDL cholesterol or high triglycerides
+- Subjects with low HDL-cholesterol or high triglycerides